 Risk Mitigation, Transfer, and Allocation

 In addition to addressing insurance coverage issues, members of Leech Tishman’s Insurance Coverage Group routinely counsel clients about other risk mitigation, transfer, and allocation mechanisms.
 We are well-versed in drafting and analyzing important contractual provisions that may be included in various commercial agreements, including, but not limited to, supply agreements, services agreements, and leases.
 Those key provisions include:

 Along with insurance, these provisions can be used to help businesses anticipate and mitigate risk.

 Risk Mitigation Considerations for Corporate Transactions and Other Agreements

 Regardless of the industry, the corporate world is full of risk and uncertainty.
 When considering a corporate transaction or preparing a corporate agreement, it is imperative that businesses and their corporate counsel understand how to protect themselves and limit risk.
-Leech Tishman Insurance Coverage Leader Michael H. Sampson and Corporate Partner Francesca M. Schiavone discuss these issues in more detail in this webinar, recorded on May 13, 2021.
+Leech Tishman Corporate Partner Francesca M. Schiavone discusses these issues in more detail in this webinar, recorded on May 13, 2021.